kraimbaud/docker-env-php/README.md

 Docker for Symfony
 ==================

-A Docker Image to bootstrap Symfony project.
+A Docker composer to bootstrap Symfony project.
-You will have to [Install Docker](http://docs.docker.com/engine/installation/) first to use this environment

 ### Install and Run the environment

-    docker-compose up -d

-If you are in a UNIX environment a bash script is available.

-So every time you want to rebuild your environment you can just do:
+[Install Docker](http://docs.docker.com/engine/installation/) first to use this environment.
+After that you'll be able to build your project.

-    bash up
+    bash build

 ### Bootstrap a Symfony project